-(5) Beginning January 1, 2001, and each January 1 thereafter, the per-ton mitigation fee shall be increased by 2.1 percentage points, plus a cost growth index.
-The cost growth index shall be the percentage change in the weighted average of the Employment Cost Index for All Civilian Workers (ecu 100011), issued by the United States Department of Labor for the most recent 12-month period ending on September 30, and the percentage change in the Producer Price Index for All Commodities (WPU 00000000), issued by the United States Department of Labor for the most recent 12-month period ending on September 30, compared to the weighted average of these indices for the previous year.
-The weighted average shall be calculated as 0.6 times the percentage change in the Producer Price Index for All Commodities (WPU 0000000).
+(5) Beginning January 1, 2010, and each January 1 thereafter, the per-ton mitigation fee shall be increased by 2.1 percentage points, plus a cost growth index.
+The cost growth index shall be the percentage change in the weighted average of the Employment Cost Index for All Civilian Workers (ecu 10001I), issued by the United States Department of Labor for the most recent 12-month period ending on September 30, and the percentage change in the Producer Price Index for All Commodities (WPU 00000000), issued by the

+Page 10 of 12 LBMC 2/01/07 United States Department of Labor for the most recent 12-month period ending on September 30, compared to the weighted average of these indices for the previous year.
+The weighted average shall be calculated as 0.6 times the percentage change in the Employment Cost Index for All Civilian Workers (ecu 10001I), plus 0.4 times the percentage change in the Producer Price Index for All Commodities (WPU 00000000).
 If either index is discontinued, it shall be replaced by its successor index, as identified by the United States Department of Labor.

-(6) (a) The proceeds of the mitigation fee must be used to conduct mitigation activities that are appropriate to offset the loss of the value and functions of wetlands as a result of mining activities and must be used in a manner consistent with the recommendations contained in the reports submitted to the Legislature by the Miami-Dade County Lake Belt Plan Implementation Committee and adopted under s.
+(6)(a) The proceeds of the mitigation fee must be used to conduct mitigation activities that are appropriate to offset the loss of the value and functions of wetlands as a result of mining activities and must be used in a manner consistent with the recommendations contained in the reports submitted to the Legislature by the Miami-Dade County Lake Belt Plan Implementation Committee and adopted under s.
 373.4149.
 Such mitigation may include the purchase, enhancement, restoration, and management of wetlands and uplands, the purchase of mitigation credit from a permitted mitigation bank, and any structural modifications to the existing drainage system to enhance the hydrology of the Miami-Dade County Lake Belt Area.
-Funds may also be used to reimburse other funding sources, including the Save Our Rivers Land Acquisition Program and the Internal Improvement Trust Fund, for the purchase of lands that were acquired in areas appropriate for mitigation due to rock mining and to reimburse governmental agencies that exchanged land under s.
+Funds may also be used to reimburse other funding sources, including the Save Our Rivers Land Acquisition Program, the Internal Improvement Trust Fund, the South Florida Water Management District, and Miami-Dade County, for the purchase of lands that were acquired in areas appropriate for mitigation due to rock mining and to reimburse governmental agencies that exchanged land under s.
 373.4149 for mitigation due to rock mining.
+The proceeds of the water treatment plant upgrade fee shall be used solely to upgrade a water treatment plant that treats water coming from the Northwest Wellfield in Miami-Dade County.
+As used in this section, the terms "upgrade a water treatment plant" or "treatment plant upgrade" means those works necessary to treat or filter a surface water source or supply or both.

-(b) Expenditures must be approved by an interagency committee consisting of representatives from each of the following: the Miami-Dade County Department of Environmental Resource Management, the Department of Environmental Protection, the South Florida Water Management District, and the Fish and Wildlife Conservation Commission.
-In addition, the lime rock mining industry shall select a representative to serve as a nonvoting member of the interagency committee.
+(b) Expenditures of the mitigation fee must be approved by an interagency committee consisting of representatives from each of the following: the Miami-Dade County Department of Environmental Resource Management, the Department of Environmental Protection, the South Florida Water Management District, and the Fish and Wildlife Conservation Commission.
+In addition, the limerock mining industry shall select a representative to serve as a nonvoting member of the interagency committee.
 At the discretion of the committee, additional members may be added to represent federal regulatory, environmental, and fish and wildlife agencies.